 We found ourselves always answering the same questions from writers at all stages of their career.
 They came to us because they knew we were research wonks who tackled problems by investigating and indexing solutions.
 We loved helping because we've both experienced the generosity of experienced authors willing to give us a hand, and we wanted to offer that feeling to any author seeking direction, no matter where they are in their career.

 Personal experience and the results we've experienced by putting these maxims into practice.
 We're not claiming to be gurus, just working stiffs who've built genre careers.
-We've been writing and studying the market for over twenty years, and we've been actively selling for ten.
+We've been writing and studying the market for over twenty-five years, and we've been actively selling for fifteen.
 This is a book straight from the front lines.
 When we started out we had to cobble together a game plan based on what we saw around us.
 Little by little we learned what strategies worked, what didn't, and what came with a sting in the tail.